Types of House Siding

 Most Popular Types of House Siding

 Here are the most common and popular types of house siding.
 Each one has its own merits.
-Each one has characteristics unique to the material that it is made from.
+Each one has characteristics that are unique to the material that it is made from.
 Each is designed for use in specific areas and locations.

-Most popular types of house siding.
+Most popular- Types -of house siding.

 James Hardie Siding